sagemath/trac_to_gh/Issue 285.md

 # Issue 285: p-adics : get the first version of David Roe's new p-adics into SAGE as the standard p-adic class

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/285

 Original creator: was